These Lunch Lady Peanut Butter Bars are the EXACT recipe they once served in high school!

 - In a large bowl, cream together butter, sugar and brown sugar together.

-- Add vanilla, eggs, and 1 cup peanut butter; stir to combine.
+- Add vanilla, eggs, and 1 cup of the peanut butter; stir to combine.

 - Add oats, flour, baking soda and salt and mix until well combined.